-- Biological sciences course: At least a 100-level university course with a content area related to human or animal sciences: includes biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, and veterinary science.
+- Biological Sciences: At least a 100-level university course with a content area related to human or animal sciences: includes biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, and veterinary science.
 Must be from a Biology department.
-CSD Anatomy and Physiology is not acceptable.

-- Physical sciences course: At least a 100-level university course in Physics (recommended) or Chemistry.
+- Physical Sciences: At least a 100-level university course.
+Must be either Physics (recommended) or Chemistry

-- Statistics: At least a 100-level university course - topics should include descriptive statistics, probability, inferential, correlation, regression, measures of central tendency, t-tests, and Analysis of Variance; the course may be under Math, Statistics, Psychology, or Business as long as it meets the above criteria.
+- Statistics: At least a 100-level university course.
+An acceptable description would include topics such as descriptive statistics, probability, inferential, correlation, regression, measures of central tendency, t-tests, ANOVA, and hypothesis testing for one and two parameters.
+The course may be under Math, Statistics, Psychology, or Business as long as it meets the above criteria.
 If your statistics course is older than 10 years, it is highly recommended you retake it.